Page 4 of 4

 .
 For DNSTRACK.BAT (create DSNs of URLs sent to a DNS server):

-This extracts all DNS requests from the Windows EventLog, strips out
+This extracts DNS requests from the Windows EventLog, strips out

 the desired records, then sorts it, eliminates the "duplicates",

-and saves/accumulates them to 2 files.
+and saves/counts them into 2 files.
 Use NOTEPAD.exe to see them.

 This works best and is designed to run under WTS.